 Excavating fossil bones in Oregon Badlands

 As a teenager, I worked summers in the Oregon desert as a field assistant to a Vertebrate Paleontologist.
-Weeks at a stretch were spent scouring steep mint green escarpments for fossil mammal bones.
-Though the hard business of excavation didn't compare to the thrill of discovery, I came to love the sight of a fossilized skull or skeleton emerging in situ from its dun-colored matrix as the fragile specimen was carefully pedestalled and jacketed with plaster bandages for removal to the lab.
-(In camp I slept on a cot, not the ground, to avoid being joined in my sleeping bag during a chilly night by a heat-seeking rattlesnake (Crotalus Oreganus) -- a terror that once befell my boss!)
+Months at a stretch were spent scouring steep green escarpments for fossil mammal bones.
+I loved the sight of a fossilized skull or skeleton emerging in situ from its mint-colored matrix as the fragile specimen was carefully pedestaled and jacketed with plaster bandages for removal to the lab.
+(In camp I slept on a cot, not the ground, to avoid being joined in my sleeping bag during a chilly night by a heat-seeking rattlesnake [Crotalus Oreganus] -- a terror that once befell my boss!)

 Low-relief portraiture: Persian bas reliefs

-In the mid '70s I found myself flat broke in Pre-revolutionary Iran, where I got hired by the Imperial Iranian Army to teach English to helicopter pilots.
-The Shah was buying up surplus Huey and Cobra choppers by the hundreds after the fall of Saigon in anticipation of the inevitable dust up with neighboring Iraq.
-As a result Esfahan, where his air cavalry was based, thrummed with whuppa whuppa whuppa 24/7 like a scene out of Apocalypse Now.
+In the mid '70s I found myself flat broke in pre-revolutionary Iran, where I got hired by the Imperial Iranian Army to teach English to helicopter pilots.
+The Shah was buying up surplus Huey and Cobra choppers by the hundreds after the fall of Saigon in preparation for the anticipated dust up with neighboring Iraq.
+As a result of this rotor-mad shopping spree, the medieval domed city of Esfahan thrummed with whuppa whuppa whuppa 24/7 like a sun-beached scene out of Apocalypse Now.

 First foray into sculpture making . . . and sales!

-In the early '80s, while not driving a Cambridge Yellow Cab, I butchered cardboard boxes to fashion kinetic wall sculptures with a hot glue gun and poster paint.
-Themes of childhood trauma, alienation and the excesses of American life littered my boundary-pushing work but I soon found an appreciative audience while showing at a local artist space.
+The early '80s found me driving a Yellow Cab in Cambridge and butchering cardboard boxes to fashion kinetic wall sculptures with a hot glue gun and poster paint.
+Themes of childhood confusion and the excesses of American life littered my boundary-pushing work but I soon found an appreciative audience while showing at a local artist space.
 My first sale -- a cardboard piece entitled Exploding TV -- was to young curator from Boston's newly established Institute of Contemporary Art (ICA).
-Now a tenured Harvard professor, his advice to me back then was "Scott, you could have a future making art if you use more durable materials . . . like aluminum or plywood."
+Now a tenured Harvard professor, his advice to me back then was "Scott, you could have a future in the art world if you use more durable materials . . . like aluminum or plywood."

 From Basement artist to its Artistic Director

 That first show of my work was at the Basement, a struggling space near Boston's China Town.
 Its founder was departing so I took over as Director and quickly established a board of directors and acquired tax-exempt status (501C3) from the IRS in order to accept grants.
 Funding followed and the gallery hosted edgy events including Boston's first LGBTQ artist show in 1984.
-However, while I enjoyed the job's perks, the administrative load was not in my wheelhouse so I mulled over options.
-In the course of feeding Basement activities to the local press, I had discovered a knack for publicity.
-So in 1985, as the gallery was closing due to condo conversion, I hatched a plan to put my talents to the test by creating a collectable and then leveraging interest in that newly galvanized commodity to experience first hand the summit of America's media and entertainment establishment.
+In the course of feeding Basement activities to the local press, I discovered a knack for publicity.
+So in 1985, as the gallery was closing due to condo conversion, I embarked on a plan to create a collectable and then leverage interest in that newly galvanized commodity to experience first hand the summit of America's media and entertainment establishment.
 Hell, why not?

 Mr. Lunch Box and Mr. Cereal Box

-So I went to work like a demon and by the late 1980s and early 1990s incited not one but two baby boomer crazes -- vintage lunch boxes and cereal boxes -- by amassing huge collections at flea market prices, publishing zines (Hot Boxing and Flake) to wet collector interest, writing five reference books (all out-of-print), and then flogging the heap on radio and TV to enjoy an exploding market and my 45 minutes of fame.
-Phew!
+So I worked like a demon and by the late 1980s and early 1990s incited not one but two baby boomer crazes -- vintage lunch boxes and cereal boxes -- by amassing huge collections at flea market prices, publishing two zines to whet collector interest (Hot Boxing and Flake), writing five reference books (all out-of-print), and then flogging the heap on radio and TV to enjoy an exploding market and my 45 minutes of fame.

-My deep dive into the collectibles universe taught me two lessons germane to Pop-Smack: first, that the preoccupation with perfection or "Mint" condition among collectors is a trap to be embraced by numismatists but avoided by artists intent on breaking new ground.
-Second, that incorporating pop icons like Batman, Bart Simpson and Michael Jordan is key to a future artistic endeavor by insuring instant recognition.
+That deep dive into collectibles taught me two lessons germane to Pop-Smack: first, that the preoccupation with perfection or "Mint" condition among collectors is a trap to be embraced by numismatists but avoided by artists breaking new ground.
+Second, that incorporating pop icons like Bart Simpson, Batman and Michael Jordan is one key to a future artistic endeavor by insuring instant recognition.
 To paraphrase a realtor trope, it's Character, Character, Character, stupid.

 Andy Warhol, Jeff Koons and (Neo) Pop Art

 Andy Warhol's appropriation of consumer iconography to blur the line between what is or is not art is everywhere and inescapable.
-And Andy loved ceramics especially cookie jars.
+And Andy loved Americana and ceramics, especially cookie jars.
 More an affirmation than inspiration to me, Julian Schnabel applies gobs of paint to canvases paved with broken china.
 Lastly, Warhol's artistic heir Jeff Koons scales up common-place objects and kitsch (a.k.a. "manufactured art for the masses") to open the door wide for the post or altered-kitsch of Pop-Smack.
-Bless his black but gargantuan heart!
+Bless his gargantuan but black heart!

 The take away?

 While my inspirations may be varied and somewhat eccentric, the historical antecedents for Pop-Smack are plentiful and solid.
-Unpacked, the entire expressive tangle stands in a long and time-honored tradition of deconstructing the past in order to conjure the future.
+Unpacked, the entire gritty pile stands in a long and time-honored tradition of deconstructing the past in order to process . . . and preserve . . . the present.
+Whatever the eventual popularity of Pop-Smack, at least I'm getting my hands dirty and having fun in a way that is uniquely and defiantly me!